Lupus & Nutrition: Is There a Perfect "Lupus Diet?"

 Really?
 Do we have to talk about dieting?

-Fear not my faithful friends, before I lose you the answer is “no.” You are not about to spend your precious time reading a blog about calorie restriction and starvation.
-I, like most of the general population, do not like to diet.
+Fear not, my faithful friends; before I lose you, the answer is “no.” You are not about to spend your precious time reading a blog about calorie restriction and starvation.
+Like most of the general population, I do not like to diet.
 On the contrary, I like to eat.
-Why am I writing a diet blog, you ask?
-Let me clarify: First, there is a difference between the idea of eating nutritiously and "dieting" and second, if you are committed to living your best life with lupus, there are certain tools you need to strap to your lupus tool belt.
-Nutrition is one of the best assets you have and it is important to learn how to use it wisely for your benefit.
+Then why, you ask, am I writing a diet blog?
+Let me clarify: First, there is a difference between dieting and the idea of eating nutritiously.
+Second, if you are committed to living your best life with lupus, there are certain tools you need to strap to your “lupus tool belt.”
+Nutrition is one of the best assets you have, and it is important to learn how to use it wisely for your benefit.

-I will say (with much certainty) that over the 29 years of living with this illness, there are certain eating habits I know exacerbate my lupus symptoms.
-We are all unique creations with destined sensitivities, allergies, and things that we put into our body that simply do us more harm than good.
-Shaking your head "yes?"
+I can say with certainty that during my 33 years of living with this illness, there are certain eating habits I know exacerbate my lupus symptoms.
+We are all unique creations with destined sensitivities, allergies, and things that we put into our bodies that simply do us more harm than good.
+Nodding your head "yes"?
 I thought so.
-See this isn’t so bad, right?
-This blog is not intended to tell you the nutritional formula that is exactly right for you, but rather to provide you with information and resources that hopefully you can take back to your doctor (and work together) to make the healthiest choices for your body and your disease.
+See, this isn’t so bad, right?
+This blog is not intended to tell you the nutritional formula that is exactly right for you, but rather to provide you with information and resources that you can use, working with your doctor, to make the healthiest choices for your body and your disease.

-Take a look at these popular “diet plans” that have been the talk of discussion recently in the lupus community.
-One might be a good fit for you, and just the answer you were looking for in your "lupus diet dilemma."
+Take a look at these popular diet plans that have been the talk of discussion recently in the lupus community.
+One might be a good fit for you and, possibly, just the answer you were looking for in your "lupus diet” dilemma.

 The Lupus Diet Plan